Franck1333/Distributeur_de_Liquide/README.md

 #### Folders
 ```
-- 3D_Model: 3D Files needed to create a cases for the Thermometer.
+- 3D_Model: 3D Files needed to create a cases for the device.
 - Pictures: Pictures of the project.
 ```
 #### Files in "/Distributeur_de_Liquide/"